Itai-Nelken/vm/README.md

 ### How to read disassembler output (`vas -d <vm binary>`)
 The output of the disassembler contains 3 rows:
-1) The instruction number in the program.
+1) The instruction number in the program followed by a colon.
 2) The opcode number.
 3) The opcode + operands.
 For example the following line means that instruction `0` in the program is `0x0`, `PUSH` with the operand `10`:
 ```
-    0 0x0 PUSH 10
+    0: 0x0 PUSH 10
 ```

 ## binary format